go.to/

 Sprint - the album

 The new studio album released in 1985 was entitled "Sprint" and it featured 12 new songs.
 The recording sessions had been completed on 31 May 1985.
 The album was released shortly before Christmas the same year.
-Helena's husband Helmut participated on the album both as a songwriter and musician.
+Helena's husband Helmut participated on the album both as songwriter and musician.

 The singles